Ruprecht-Karls-Universität Heidelberg

 Astronomy is rapidly becoming a data-intensive science, which means that mining diverse and/or large data collections drives large parts of current research.
 This requires the constant development of a powerful information technology infrastructure.
 At ARI, we do our part by particpating in the Virtual Observatory through the German VO organisation GAVO, for which we are operating a data center and developing server software as well as user programs (e.g., splat) and standards for computer protocols and data models.
 If you want to get your own data into the VO or require support when using the VO, do not hesitate to get in contact with us.

-Galactic Halos and Bulges Group at ARI
+Galactic Halos and Bulges Group

 Head: Priv.
 Doz.
 Dr Andreas Koch-Hansen (last update: 21/07/12)